 - A thyroid disorder.

 Prednisone can cause you to develop the following side effects:

 - Rapid weight gain

 - Acute depression

-Methotrexate : Methotrexate is a type of medicine used to control your immune system by minimizing your activities.
+Methotrexate: Methotrexate is a medicine used to control your immune system by minimizing your activities.
 The medication also alters the process that causes the disease to limit damage to your joints.

-Some of the common side effects of methotrexate are vomiting, nausea, mouth ulcers, headaches and fatigue.
-However, these side effects can be treated when you take folic acid supplements.
+Some of the common side effects of methotrexate are vomiting, nausea, mouth ulcers, headaches, and fatigue.
+However, these side effects can be treated when taking folic acid supplements.

-Sulfasalazine: This is a medication that can treat swelling and pain in arthritis.
+Sulfasalazine: This medication can treat swelling and pain in arthritis.
 This medication also protects your joints from any form of injury or damage.